fukuyamam/Scmp-401/mikuNotebook.md

 *Reflection:*
 edit this My goal for my last seminar presentation was to get as much helpful feedback out of my classmates once again.
 They agreed that the method that I am currently employing to handle daylight savings time was the best way.
 I just have to write the new function that will address it in the spreadsheet.
 I also got an idea on how to display the workflow.
 Kara suggested that I collect all of the relevant information into a separate tab on the spreadsheet so that it is easily viewable for the director.
 I think that these presentations were a valuable resource, and although they were nervewracking sometimes, they were definitely helpful and my classmates were able to give me a lot of good comments and help the project progress.

+### April 16, 2018
+This week, drew a UI mockup for the workflow. *insert here* Figured out what I want for the user in terms of graphics and extractions of the data Potential issues that may arise...

+### April 23, 2018